ammarahmed93/Operationalizing-ML-in-Azure/README.md

 ## Future work
 * The data is currently imbalance as shown in the figure below.
 This could be a problem for most models.
 For future work, we can try to upsample minority class through SMOTE or downsample the majority class.

-* Another improvement could be trying to fine tune the hyperparameter for the HyperDrive run by using the Grid sampling.
-Experimenting with max iteration (increase the value) for the logistic regression as well as experimenting with early stopping could potentially yield to a better HyperDrive model.

-* Experimentation can ran for longer duration by increasing the time limit (experiment_timeout_minutes) in the AutoML configuration.
-Similarly, we can increase the value of max_total_runs in the HyperDrive to increase the duration of the experiment.
-Increasing the duration of the experiment would potentially yield to a better model score.

-* Range of the HyperDrive paramter can be increased allowing wider selection of paramter would potentialy yield to a better results for the HyperDrive model.

 * Inculde Deep Learning algorithm in the AutoML configuration to allow wider selection of algorithm to evaluate the accuracy.